-‘Maxim’ Hottie Bri Teresi Gives Fans An Eyeful Of Cleavage While Showering In A Barely-There Bikini
+‘Maxim’ Hottie Bri Teresi Gives Fans An Eyeful Of Cleavage While Showering In A Barely There Bikini

 “Number 5 is my favorite but then again, you look amazing from any angle,” another fan commented.

-“Good vibrations by The Beach Boys!” a third Instagrammer guessed.
+“‘Good vibrations’ by The Beach Boys!” a third Instagrammer guessed.